U.S. Sen. Susan Collins on Tuesday was ranked as the nation’s most bipartisan senator for the seventh straight year.

 Collins, who has served in the U.S. Senate since 1997, also ranks as the second-most bipartisan senator over a 26-year period, behind only Lincoln Chafee, a Republican who represented Rhode Island in Washington from 1999 to 2013.
 After leaving Washington, Chafee ran as an independent for governor in Rhode Island and later joined the Democratic Party.

-Collins has long touted her willingness to work across the aisle, drawing at times scorn and criticism from Republicans and Democrats alike.
+Collins has long touted her willingness to work across the aisle, drawing at times scorn and praise from Republicans and Democrats alike.
 In recent years, Collins most prominently bucked her party when she cast one of the three deciding votes that sunk the Republican-led effort to repeal the Affordable Care Act in 2017.

 But she joined her Republican colleagues that year to confirm Neil Gorsuch to the U.S. Supreme Court and to pass a tax bill.
 She drew sharp criticism from Democrats in 2018 over her vote to confirm Brett Kavanaugh to the nation’s top court.